JustinMarotta/atla_nlp/README.md

 atla
 ==============================

-properly implement sentiment analysis using a transformer architecture #perform tokenization and preprocessing from scratch #finetune existing transformer architecture on processed transcripts from Avatar: The Last Airbender #showcase how each character's sentiment/emotion changes over the course of the show (Aang, Katara, Sokka, Toph, Zuko, Iroh) #showcase how to use the model to predict sentiment on unseen data #gain insights into the show's storytelling from a psychological perspective
+Implement sentiment analysis first using VADER and then transformer architecture -perform tokenization and preprocessing from scratch -finetune existing transformer architecture on processed transcripts from Avatar: The Last Airbender -showcase how each character's sentiment/emotion changes over the course of the show (Aang, Katara, Sokka, Toph, Zuko, Iroh) -showcase how to use the model to predict sentiment on unseen data -gain insights into the show's storytelling from a psychological perspective

 Project Organization
 ------------